chinapedia/wikipedia.abstract.en/Page/Switzerland.md

 Military

-Switzerland_-_Air_Force_McDonnell_Douglas_FA-18C_Hornet_-_cropped.jpg at Axalp Air Show]]
+at Axalp Air Show]]

 The Swiss Armed Forces, including the Land Forces and the Air Force, are composed mostly of conscripts, male citizens aged from 20 to 34 (in special cases up to 50) years.
 Being a landlocked country, Switzerland has no navy; however, on lakes bordering neighbouring countries, armed military patrol boats are used.
 Swiss citizens are prohibited from serving in foreign armies, except for the Swiss Guards of the Vatican, or if they are dual citizens of a foreign country and reside there.

 The structure of the Swiss militia system stipulates that the soldiers keep their Army issued equipment, including all personal weapons, at home.
 Some organisations and political parties find this practice controversial.[136]
 Women can serve voluntarily.
 Men usually receive military conscription orders for training at the age of 18.[137]
 About two thirds of the young Swiss are found suited for service; for those found unsuited, various forms of alternative service exist.[138]
 Annually, approximately 20,000 persons are trained in recruit centres for a duration from 18 to 21 weeks.
 The reform "Army XXI" was adopted by popular vote in 2003, it replaced the previous model "Army 95", reducing the effectives from 400,000 to about 200,000.
 Of those, 120,000 are active in periodic Army training and 80,000 are non-training reserves.[139]

-SKdt-Fahrzeug_-_Schweizer_Armee_-_Steel_Parade_2006.jpgs of the Land Forces]] Overall, three general mobilisations have been declared to ensure the integrity and neutrality of Switzerland.
+s of the Land Forces]] Overall, three general mobilisations have been declared to ensure the integrity and neutrality of Switzerland.
 The first one was held on the occasion of the Franco-Prussian War of 1870–71.
 The second was in response to the outbreak of the First World War in August 1914.
 The third mobilisation of the army took place in September 1939 in response to the German attack on Poland; Henri Guisan was elected as the General-in-Chief.

 Because of its neutrality policy, the Swiss army does not currently take part in armed conflicts in other countries, but is part of some peacekeeping missions around the world.
 Since 2000 the armed force department has also maintained the Onyx intelligence gathering system to monitor satellite communications.[140]